Updated: Jun 6

 OUR DRONE ACCESSORIES

-Controller: For those looking to up their droning game, I've found the DJI Mavic Pro 2 Controller a great investment.
-Here are the main advantages vs. using a phone screen:
+Controller: For those looking to up their droning game, I've found the DJI Mavic Pro 2 Controller a great investment. (as previously noted, a controller is included with the DJI Mini 3 Pro) Here are the main advantages vs. using a phone screen:

 - Stronger connection to drone (can fly further)